CodeYourFuture/curriculum/content/js2/blocks/response/index.md

 Let's break down the arguments that are passed to `addEventListener`.

 - [`"keyup"`](https://developer.mozilla.org/en-US/docs/Web/API/Element/keyup_event) - this is the type of event
 - `handleKeyup` - the second argument is a function.
 It is a function that is called when an event occurs.
-We call this function an **event handler**.

 In JavaScript, we can pass functions as arguments to other functions.
 In this case, we're passing a function `handleKeyup` to `addEventListener` as an input.
 We can think of this as saying: whenever a key is released on the `input` element, then the function `handleKeyup` will get called.
 Any code we want to run in response to the `keyup` event will need to be executed inside `handleKeyup`.